franciskershaw/slice-of-pie/testing.md

 * Buttons were children of anchor tags: I had forgotten that this is invalid HTML, so I rewrote the code and corresponding CSS to make sure this was fixed.

 * Form and div closing tags clashing with each other: as mentioned earlier, I had attempted to close a form tag before its parent div tag had been closed so that I could fix a bug with my wishlist.
-This, it turns out, is very invalid as far as the HTML validator is concerned and threw several errors as a result.
+This, it turns out, is very invalid as far as the HTML validator is concerned and throws several errors as a result.
 I rewrote my HTML to separate everything completely and fix the error.

 * H1 missing a closing tag: this was a typo, I had amended an h3 into an h1 and forgot to close it off properly.